 |Nov 22-23||Fly to Bleaker Island and discover rockhopper penguins, imperial cormorants, and waterfowl.||Bleaker Island Lodge||B, L, D|

 |Nov 24-25||Fly to Stanley for city tour and museum visit.
 Take a full day excursion to Volunteer Point.||The Malvina House Hotel, Stanley||B, L, D|

 |Nov 26||Fly to Punta Arenas, Chile and connect to flights home.||B|

 |Nov 27||Arrive home.|

 Hugh has over 20 years of professional guiding experience and has been a key member of the Cheesemans’ Antarctica staff since 1998.
 The vast landscapes and incredible wildlife of Alaska and the Polar Regions are his subject and passion, evident in his inspired leadership and stunning professional photos.
 Hugh receives unending praise for his amazing knowledge, delightful and accommodating personality, and attention to every trip detail.

 Arrive in Punta Arenas, Chile

-Arrive in Punta Arenas, Chile from our South Georgia and Antarctic Peninsula tour or from home.
+Arrive in Punta Arenas, Chile from our South Georgia and Antarctic Peninsula trip or from home.
 Transfer to your hotel for a free day to rest or explore this quaint city.

-Fly to Falkland Islands, then fly to and explore Bleaker Island
+Fly to Falkland Islands, then fly to and explore Carcass Island

-Pick up your packed lunch at the hotel before you go to the airport to take the once-weekly flight from Punta Arenas to Mount Pleasant Airport in Stanley, Falkland Islands (not included in trip cost).
-Upon arrival, you will be greeted and transported to your flight to Bleaker Island.
+Transfer to the airport to take the once-weekly flight from Punta Arenas to Mount Pleasant Airport in Stanley, Falkland Islands (not included in trip cost).
+Upon arrival, our local operator will greet you and transport you to your flight to Carcass Island.